 A District Finance Committee shall safeguard the assets of the district fund by reviewing and studying the amount of per capita levy and necessary expenses of district administration meet quarterly and prepare an annual report on the status of the district’s finances, to be presented at the district assembly.

 The Finance Committee shall consist of ten (10) members, the District Governor, the District Governor Elect, the District Governor Nominee, the Foundation Director, the District Conference Chair, the most immediate Past District Governor active in a D6900 Rotary Club, the District Treasurer and three appointed members (see latest RI MOP) the governor shall appoint one member to serve one year, one to serve two years, and one to serve three years; and thereafter, each succeeding year the governor in office shall appoint one Rotarian for a period of three years to fill the vacancy).
 The District Secretary and District Administrator are ex-officio non-voting members of the Committee.
-The District Governor shall chair the committee.
+The most immediate Past District Governor active in a District 6900 Rotary Club shall chair the committee.
 No appointed member of this committee shall serve more than three consecutive years.

 Cooperating with the Governor Elect, this committee shall prepare a budget of district expenditures that shall be submitted to the clubs at least four weeks prior to the district assembly and approved at a meeting of the incoming club presidents at the district assembly.
 The amount of any per capita levy on clubs for a district fund should be decided in accordance with the RI Bylaws.
 (RCP 17.060)